-In fact, Taiwan doesn’t really have a ‘low’ or ‘high’ tourist season; the numbers fluctuate on a monthly basis.
-January is the second least popular month of the year to visit Taiwan, but it comes right after the most popular month, December, according to pre-COVID tourist arrival numbers.
+Historically, January is the second least popular month of the year to visit Taiwan, but it comes right after the most popular month, December, according to pre-COVID tourist arrival numbers.

 In terms of weather, January is the first true month of winter in Taiwan, as December is more of a transitional month from autumn to winter.
+Along with February, it is the coldest month of the year and you might even be able to see snow in the high mountains.

 One fun aspect of visiting Taiwan in January is that you can observe locals beginning to prepare for the most important holiday of the year, the Lunar New Year.
 Cherry blossoms also start making an appearance in a few places in Taipei in January, and it’s also the perfect time for visiting hot springs in Taiwan.